 Water and Trash

-As of January 2018, the residential rate for water and garbage service is $40 per month ($34 for water, $6 for garbage).
+The Current residential rate for water and garbage service is $40 per month - $34 for water, $6 for garbage.
 Payment is due on the first of each month.
 Business water rates vary.
 Some businesses opt for private trash removal.
-Checks should be made payable to Village of Bishop Hill.
-There is a drop box at the Municipal Building.
+Checks should be made payable to Village of Bishop Hill and can be placed in the drop box at the Municipal Building.
 Payment can also be mailed to the Bishop Hill Village Clerk, PO Box 117, Bishop Hill, IL 61419.
-There are dumpsters for household refuse behind the municipal building for Bishop Hill residents.
-To reduce Village costs and conserve landfill space, residents are encouraged to burn the trash they can unless a burn ban is in effect.
-Recycling bins for paper, metal, and plastic are also located behind the municipal building.
+Dumpsters located behind the Municipal Building are used by Bishop Hill residents for household waste.
+Recycling bins for paper, metal, and plastic are also provided.

 The Bishop Hill Post Office, located at 107 North Bishop Hill Street in Bishop Hill, is open Monday through Friday, noon to 4:00 pm.
 Saturday hours are 11:00 am to 1:00 pm.
 The Lobby is open 24 hours a day.
 Mail is picked up at 4:30 pm, Monday through Friday and at 11:00 am on Saturdays.
 309-927-3595